-Suggested needs that have been proposed or identified are reviewed for necessity through field visits, analysis available data sources Ratings and other data sources as provided by the KYTC for analytical purposes.
-If deemed appropriate, a PIF shall be developed in partnership by the ADD and HDO planners.
-KYTC's Division of Planning (DOP) is consulted prior to final inclusion in the UNL.
-All information is housed in the KYTC Online PIF application.
+Suggested needs that have been proposed or identified are reviewed for necessity through field visits and analysis of available data sources as provided by the KYTC for analytical purposes.
+If deemed appropriate, a CHAF project shall be developed in partnership by the ADD and HDO planners.
+KYTC's Division of Planning (DOP) is consulted prior to final inclusion in the CHAF.
+All information is housed in the KYTC Online CHAF application.
 The ADD and HDO are responsible for maintaining all information in the application.
-Additionally, the ADD and HDO are responsible for the quality, clarity, and completeness of needs specific to their boundaries.
-DOP coordinates and oversees the PIF application.
-The needs identified from this process are recorded in the UNL database until all project phases are advanced into the KYTC Six-Year Highway Plan with full funding, are completed through other means, or are voted out for lack of RTC and HDO support.
+Additionally, the ADD and HDO are responsible for the quality, clarity and completeness of needs specific to their boundaries.
+DOP coordinates and oversees the CHAF application.
+The needs identified from this process are recorded in the CHAF database until all project phases are advanced into the KYTC Highway Plan with full funding, are completed through other means, or are voted out for lack of RTC and HDO support.
 The highway plan is the KYTC's programming document submitted to and approved by the Kentucky General Assembly every two years.

-The ADD reviews all UNL items in relation to other identified needs or projects and if necessary, make revisions to project descriptions, termini, mile-points, or other information as may be required.
-Special attention is given to adequately describing the issue to be addressed in the project description, citing the available data to help document the need.
-Projects which are not data driven, do not appear to have a definite purpose or need and a history of low priorities are considered for removal from the active UNL.
+The ADD reviews all CHAF projects in relation to other identified needs or projects and, if necessary, revises project descriptions, termini, mile-points or other information as may be required.
+Special attention is given to adequately describing the issue to be addressed in the project description and citing the available data to help document the need.
+Projects which are not data driven, do not appear to have a definite purpose or need and a history of low priorities are considered for removal from the active CHAF.
 If a fully documented need cannot be determined, the ADD in conjunction with the HDO and with concurrence of the RTC can recommend the need be moved to "Inactive" status.